ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 module.json	my_blinky	source		test
 ```

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** You can use ``yotta init`` in an existing module to modify it at any time.
+<span class="tips">**Tip:** You can use ``yotta init`` in an existing module to modify it at any time.
 Your previous answers are shown as the default, so you can edit only the ones that need to change; simply press Enter to accept the answers you don't want to change.</span>

 ### Versioning an existing yotta module